QuincyNeo/Bright-TV-Viewership-Analytics-Growth-Strategy/README.md

 # Aim
 The aim of this project is to analyze 10,000 viewership records to provide the CVM team with actionable insights that will drive audience growth and optimize content scheduling.
 # Objectives.
+In order to achieve the aim, the following objectives must be met:

 > Analyze user and usage trends across different demographics and regions.

 > Identify the primary factors and content types that influence platform consumption.